mParticle/docs/src/pages/developers/data-localization/index.md

 title: Data Hosting Locations
 ---

 Each mParticle customer tenant (aka “Organization”) exists in a specific segment (or “Pod”) of mParticle’s infrastructure.
-A Pod is a self-contained instance of the entire mParticle service for a subset of organizations.
+A pod is a self-contained instance of the entire mParticle service for a subset of organizations.
 Pods are completely independent of each other with redundancy built into each layer of the architecture, including the application servers, database, IaaS, and CDN to ensure maximum availability.

 ## Data Localization

-mParticle offers the option of hosting a Pod in a localized data center outside of the US, in particular in the Europe and Australia regions.
+mParticle offers the option of hosting a pod in a localized data center outside of the US, in particular in the Europe and Australia regions.
 For customers interested in data localization outside of these regions, please [contact us](https://www.mparticle.com/contact).

 <aside> Data Localization is a premium feature, please reach out to your customer success manager to get started. </aside>

-As part of the onboarding process, your mParticle account manager will let you know which Pod your Organization resides in.
+As part of the onboarding process, your mParticle account manager will let you know which pod your organization resides in.

-Depending on the pod your Organization is hosted in, you will need to note a few key differences described below.
+Depending on the pod your organization is hosted in, you will need to note a few key differences described below.

 ## Logging into mParticle

-You can login to your localized mParticle Pod using the following URLs:
+You can login to your localized mParticle pod using the following URLs:

 | Region | Pod | Login URL |
 | --- |--- | --- |